ModanwalPriti06/REACT-NOTES/README.md

 - It uses reusable or composable UI components for developing the view.

 # Hooks:

+## What are the rules that must be followed while using React Hooks?
+- There are 2 rules which must be followed while you code with Hooks:
+1. React Hooks must be called only at the top level.
+It is not allowed to call them inside the nested functions, loops, or conditions.
+2. It is allowed to call the Hooks only from the React Function Components.

 ## useState (Manages Component State)
 - Manages state in functional components.